Submissions are currently closed!

 We reserve the option to not publish any submitted articles for content, completion or quality concerns.
 We’ll always write back to discuss whatever improvements may be necessary to bring it up to standards.

 Payment will be made with two weeks of the article being officially posted on the site’s main page.
+This depends on our backlog, but this is typically between 3-4 months.
+Sometimes this can take longer if the initial submission is missing something or we need make more substantial edits.

 For payment, we’ll need a few things: